-4. Construction of a Species-specific Database
+4. Construction of a Species-Specific Database

 The data that is stored in a database and how it is stored should reflect the process of producing the data.
 Therefore, database construction should consider different levels of data processing (i.e. raw data, sequence data...).
-The database should store 1) the end results, e.g. the DNA profile as well as how it was derived both in terms of 2) laboratory method description and 3) the computational steps for deriving a DNA profile.
-Error!
-Bookmark not defined.
+The database should store the end results, e.g. the DNA profile as well as how it was derived both in terms of laboratory method description and the computational steps.